haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/docker/docker-ref.md

 ## System requirements {#devbox-sys-req}
 To use the Magento DevBox, you must have a system with the following:

-*	64-bit Windows 10 Pro, Enterprise and Education (1511 November update, Build 10586 or later)
+*	64-bit Windows 10 Pro, Enterprise and Education (1511 November update, Build 10586或更新)
-*	Mac OS 10.10.3 "Yosemite" or later
+*	Mac OS 10.10.3 "Yosemite"或更新

 Magento DevBox is packaged with the following: